irinamunteanu/Analyze-A-B-Test-Results/README.md

 # Analyze-A-B-Test-Results

-This project is part of Udacity Data Analyst Nanodegree.
+This project is part of Udacity Data Analyst Nanodegree program.

 ## Project Details